-All nurses have the right to work in a safe and respectful workplace free from violence.
-Unfortunately, physical and verbal abuse targeted at nurses are regular occurrences in health care settings.
+Everyone has the right to a safe and respectful workplace free from violence.
+Unfortunately, physical and verbal abuse targeted at workers are regular occurrences in health care settings.
 It’s a pressure cooker on the front lines of our health care system, and it’s only getting worse.